cashubtc/nuts/XX.md

 }
 ```

+Where:
-Where `ttl` is the number of seconds the responses are cached for and `cached_endpoints` is a list of the methods and paths for which caching is enabled.
+ * `ttl` is the number of seconds the responses are cached for
+ * `cached_endpoints` is a list of the methods and paths for which caching is enabled.
-`path` and `method` describe respectively the cached route and its method.
+ * `path` and `method` describe the cached route and its method respectively.

 If `ttl` is `null`, the responses are expected to be cached *indefinitely*.